Does the Heavenly Father desire for things to be well with you? Yes He does! He has said that He wants things to be well with you! (Ephesians 6:1-3)

 All parents are governing authorities over their own children.
 Each one of us would do well to understand the position our parents have in our lives.
 Let me say it again: our parents hold a very important and unique position in our lives — the position of our most intimate governing authority, established by Yahuwah.

 Parents are in a class by themselves.
 We are required to honour them in a special and unique way, showing respect for them like none others.

 Our parents are not just some unspecified people that have been chosen at random.
 No, they are Yahuwah’s gift to us!
 Respecting their position as our most intimate authority is the key to understanding how to honour and respect them.

 As I said, all parents have their faults and they make mistakes!
 However, they are the ones given to us by Yahuwah to be our parents.
 Our responsibility as children is to honour, respect, and obey our parents.
 This means we are to be subject to our parents, and to be obedient to them in all things that are not sinful or unlawful, by the Word of Yahuwah.

-“But wait a minute!!!
-You do not know my parents!!!” as some may say.
+Now some may say: “But wait a minute!!!
+You do not know my parents!!!”

 It is not the focus of this article to discuss all the various issues regarding obedience to parents.
 The main point here is:

-- the way we treat our parents is the way we treat Yahuwah!
+- the way we treat our parents is the way we treat Yahuwah Elohim [the LORD God]!